The Broad Prize for Public Charter Schools Frequently Asked Questions

 How does the review board compare high school management organizations to elementary school management organizations?

 Assessment data are standardized so that it can be comparable across organizations.
-For example, performance and improvement levels are compared to all public high school and elementary school students in the state, respectively, and compared to predicted levels based on poverty.
-The resulting degrees of performance and improvement versus students at the same school levels make the data comparable across management organizations.
+For example, performance levels are compared to all public high school and elementary school students in the state, respectively.
+The resulting degrees of performance versus students at the same school levels make the data comparable across CMOs.

 How does the review board analyze the results of charter management organizations that operate schools in different states?